Shanmugavel2003/Data-Analysis-Dashboard-1/README.md

 - Interactive filters for department selection

 ## Tools Used:
-- SQL for data retrieval
+- SQL for data retrieval (SELECT, JOIN, WHERE, GROUP BY, HAVING, ORDER BY)
 - Tableau for data visualization
 - GitHub